Accruent/owasp-zap-historic/README.md

       - The data is pushed to the *TB_EXECUTION* and *TB_ALERTS* tables in MySQL in the project's db
       - The row for the project in *owaspzaphistoric.TB_PROJECT* is updated with recent data to display on the landing page
       - It looks for a previous row in *TB_EXECUTION* to compare results to and produces a delta report
+- __Step 4:__ View results on the OZH app!
+   - Click the *View* button for any project to view its dashboard
+   - From here, you can click the *Historic* tab to view all executions for a project
+     - From there, you can dive into individual executions to see the ZAP alerts, or click the link to view the published ZAP report, or even delete executions
+   - Clicking the *Alerts* tab will show you all alerts for the project, which can be sorted or filtered as needed to help you determine how your application is performing over time.